 David Weir compared the outcome of tontines in France with the situation in England, where they were also used in the 18th century, but with notably less success.
 The terms offered by the French government were much more favourable, and were particularly advantageous in the older age classes, whereas almost all English tontines were taken out on children (p.113) Contemporaries often regarded tontines as a form of lottery but, as David Weir comments, it takes a very long time to "win" the gamble of a tontine.
 In practice, like individual life annuities, they appealed mainly to pension seekers.
 The initial investment tarif was set slightly above price of life annuities to reflect the advantageous terms, but both life annuities and tontines paid well over 7% interest.(Weir, p.112-3)

 Dr Weir emphasised that the annuities played a political role in cementing the allegiance of the urban bourgeoisie who did not benefit from tax exemptions and privilege.
-The inviolability of tontine income in particularly was emphasised in strongest terms.
+The inviolability of tontine income in particular was emphasised in strongest terms.
 Nonetheless, in November 1763 a royal edict banned any future government tontines, citing their enormous expense.
 In 1770 the abbé Terray froze tontine payments and converted them to life annuities, thereby transferring the future benefits of survivorship to the State.
 The subscribers still enjoyed advantageous terms, since flat-rate 10 percent annities were applied to all tontine classes, but there was a widespread sense of betrayal and fear of default was heightened among other annuity holders.
 At a crucial juncture royal government alienated an important sector of support, without realising substantial financial gain.

 David R. Weir, "Tontines, public finance, and revolution in France and England, 1688-1789